-VPN stands for 'virtual private network' and is a piece of software that that helps to make you more anonymous online, encrypts your internet use, and lets you effectively trick your laptop or mobile device into thinking it's in another location.
+A VPN service helps to make you more anonymous online, encrypts your internet use, and lets you effectively trick your laptop or mobile device into thinking it's in another location entirely.

 For many, downloading a VPN service will be all about privacy.
-You may want to use them to help keep your online life completely safe from hackers – especially now that so many of us are working or schooling at home.
-Maybe you’re a keen torrenter and you don’t want your ISP to know.
-Or perhaps its the prying eyes of your government that you want to avoid.
+You may want to use them to help keep your online life completely anonymous from prying eyes of your ISP (handy for keen torrenters) or even your government.

-But because the best VPNs also let you change your IP address to one in a completely different city or country, these services have taken on a much wider use.
+And because the best VPNs also let you change your IP address to one in a completely different city or country, these services have taken on a much wider use.
 VPNs are fantastic for streamers, for example, who want to have access to a whole world of shows and films on Netflix and more.
-While if you’re on holiday and find your favorite app is banned (think about some of the internet censorship in Cuba, Turkey, China and more), an online VPN will let you use the internet in the way you’ve become accustomed.
+While if you’re on holiday and find your favorite app is banned (think about some of the internet censorship in Cuba, Turkey, China - even Canada), an online VPN will let you use the internet in the way you’ve become accustomed.
 And that’s just for starters…

 Today's very best VPN services